patrickhuie19/grpc-app-auth/README.md

 ## Introduction

 `grpc-app-auth` is a demo project that showcases the capabilities of ed25519 public-key signatures, distributed tracing, and secure RPC calls.
-It allows users to run a server and client example to explore the technology and understand its implementation.

 ## Quick Installation